 The survey was conducted in a major Swedish company during a pronounced and extensive period of change.
-Some 40 managers had to complete a modified requirement analysis twice.
+About 40 managers had to complete a modified requirement analysis twice.
 In the first requirement analysis, the managers stated how they felt about demands on their leadership style until the present.
 In the second requirement analysis, they stated how they felt that the demands on their leadership style would be from this point forward.
-A 10-degree scale was used for the assessments, in which the measurement scales dimensions corresponded to the LSI test (Leadership Style Inventory).
+A 10-degree scale was used for the assessments, in which the measurement scales’ dimensions corresponded to the LSI test (Leadership Style Inventory).
 (In the survey, it was the first version of the LSI test that was used.
 It differs in some ways from the LSI version II that is used today).

 The result of the survey is shown below.